Harold Holt: Elections

-In early 1967, Arthur Calwell retired as ALP leader and Gough Whitlam succeeded him.
-Whitlam proved a far more effective opponent, both in the media and in parliament, and Labor soon began to recover from its losses and gain ground, with Whitlam repeatedly besting Holt in Parliament.
+In early 1967, Calwell retired as ALP leader.
+Whitlam succeeded him, and proved a far more effective opponent than Calwell had been, consistently getting the better of Holt both in the media and in parliament.
+Labor soon began to recover from its losses and gain ground.
 By this time, the long-suppressed tensions between the Coalition partners over economic and trade policies were also beginning to emerge.
 Throughout his reign as Liberal leader, Menzies had enforced strict party discipline but, once he was gone, dissension began to surface.
 Some Liberals soon became dissatisfied by what they saw as Holt's weak leadership.
 Alan Reid asserts that Holt was being increasingly criticised within the party in the months before his death, that he was perceived as being "vague, imprecise and evasive" and "nice to the point that his essential decency was viewed as weakness".

 Domestic policy

 According to his biographer Tom Frame, "Holt's inclinations and sympathies were those of the political centre [...] he was a pragmatist rather than a philosopher, but he nonetheless claimed a philosophical lineage connecting him with Alfred Deakin and approvingly quoted his statement that 'we are liberal always, radical often, and reactionary never'."